 The vast wealth of monastic houses made them an easy target for Henry in his role as head of the English Church.
-Thomas Cromwell, the successor to More as Chancellor, set about discrediting them and seizing their assets in the period from 1537 to 1541.
+Thomas Cromwell, the king’s chief minister, set about discrediting them and seizing their assets in the period from 1537 to 1541.
 The Suppression of Religious Houses Act (1539) provided for the dissolution of 552 monasteries and religious houses across the country.

 Between 1543 and 1547 twenty-three major religious houses occupying large sites in and around the City were sold off, some falling into the hands of the aristocracy, including the Duke of Norfolk (never mind the historical Catholic credentials of the family) who inherited the mansion on the site of Holy Trinity Priory and Charterhouse.
 Fifteen monastic churches managed to survive.

-The large London houses of abbots and priors in the Fleet Street, Holborn and Strand areas were also seized, some being turned into large inns for travellers.
+The large London houses (or inns as they were known) of abbots and priors in the Fleet Street, Holborn and Strand areas were also seized, some being turned into large inns for travellers.
 Somerset House, commissioned by Protector Somerset, replaced the residences of the bishops of Chester, Llandaff and Worcester.